sdhuerta/ForestFireANN/README.md

 # ForestFireANN

-Forest Fire Prediction Project
+## Forest Fire Prediction Project

-Developers:
+****Developers:****

-  *Luke Meyer
+- Luke Meyer
-  *Savoy Schuler
+- Savoy Schuler
-  *Steven Huerta
+- Steven Huerta

-Workload factoring:
+****Initial Workload factoring:****

-  1.Generating a general Back Prop Neural Net 2.Creating functionality to read in parameter file and store parameters 3.Creating functionality to read in csv file (Will need to read in file based on relevant parameters).
+- Generating a general Back Prop Neural Net
+- Creating functionality to read in parameter file and store parameters
+- Creating functionality to read in csv file (Will need to read in file based on relevant parameters).
-  4.Other Ideas?